 Graham Black – District 1 Commissioner

-This experience showed him the positive influence such entities can have in a community, and exposed him to some of the inherent conflict and resistance that comes with change.
+This experience showed him the positive influence such entities can have in a community and exposed him to some of the inherent conflict and resistance that comes with change.
 A consistent theme throughout this professional life and board work is that he tries mightily to listen to and understand where other people are coming from, and he strives to learn from and serve his community.
-Gib has been appointed to serve the remainder of Mike Ahrenius’ term as Commissioner of District 1.
+Gib has been elected to serve as Commissioner of District 1.

 Barbara Marrett – District 2 Commissioner